HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

    > **Key Information:**
    > *From within any vessel or craft located in international waters and documented or registered in the United States, an FCC-licensed amateur station may transmit.* {{< link id="T1C06" >}}

    Here's a fun fact: You can transmit from a boat in international waters, as long as you stick to frequency bands allocated internationally in each of the three ITU regions.
-IF you are in territorial waters of another country then you need to know and follow their rules.
+If you are in territorial waters of another country then you need to know and follow their rules.

 #### Third-Party Communications: Playing Telephone (Literally)